iamjadesmith/iamjadesmith.github.io/_projects/counting.md

 |    5    | 4 | **Yes** |
 |    6    | 5 | **Yes** |

-The mistake is made at 3, but it will continue to think it is a mistake after 3 because 5 does not equal 4 either and so on.
+The mistake is made at 3, but it will continue to think it is a mistake after 3 because 5 does not equal 4 either, and so on.

-I could fix this with some if statements in the loop to increment i by an extra 1 or minus 1 depending on the mistake made, but that seems innefficient.
+I could fix this with some if statements in the loop to increment i by an extra 1 or minus 1 depending on the mistake made, but that seems inefficient.
 I later came up with a better idea that was more efficient than my first idea.

 ```r
 for (i in 1:length(numbers)) {